 Robert Plant, associate professor at the School of Business Administration, University of Miami, in Coral Gables, Florida, contends that, “rather than being flat, the world is as...

 ...
 Eurasia, Dr. Makhmutov stressed the need for quality assessment of the current Russia-EU relationship, as well as for examination of the sides' perception of their niche, role and strategy in international affairs and ties with neighbor countries.
-The European stance was presented by Director of the European Leadership Network Ian Kearns, who spoke on the significance of relations with Russia for strengthening security and stability in Europe.
+The European stance was presented by Ian Kearns, who spoke on the significance of relations with Russia for strengthening security and stability in Europe.

-Part two of the roundtable was devoted to Russia-EU cooperation ...
+Part two of the roundtable was devoted to Russia-EU cooperation in the Baltic, with reports made by ...

 On October 23-24, 2015, RIAC Program Director Ivan Timofeyev was in Berlin at